joonaspessi/AdventOfCode2021/README.md

 - Simple window looping.
 - First iteration was not the most elegant one.
 Included for loops and manual indexing to previous items
 - Watched some youtube videos and learned that there is `windows` method in rust iterator that can window iterable items.
-These produced very elegant solution.
+This produced very elegant functional solution.

 ### Day 2 ⭐⭐